 Located across from the Washington Monument, within view of the Lincoln Memorial and the White House, and next door to the National Museum of American History, the museum’s very placement nudges the visitor toward a contextual appreciation.
 The building belongs within this panoply, but it speaks for itself, a remarkable standout in this cool landscape of white stone structures.
-A three-tiered shell of bronze-colored panels, the “corona,” sheaths the museum’s glass-walled exterior, angling outward and upward, suggesting designs found in traditional West African sculpture and headware.
+A three-tiered shell of 3,523 bronze-colored panels, the “corona,” sheaths the museum’s glass-walled exterior, angling outward and upward, suggesting designs found in traditional West African sculpture and headwear.
 The filigreed pattern of the corona mimics the ornate ironwork crafted by slaves in 19th-century New Orleans and Charleston.
 (As you move along inside, you will notice cutouts in the building’s bronze scrim, which allow glimpses of surrounding landmarks, including the White House, Lincoln Memorial, and Arlington Cemetery, reinforcing the museum’s emphasis on viewing the American experience through the eyes of an African American.)

 When you enter the museum, you are stepping inside a 400,000-square-foot space, 60% of which lies below ground.
 And down is where visitors go first, to the History Galleries, or “crypts”—the heart of the experience.